gordicaleksa/pytorch-learn-reinforcement-learning/README.md

 * Pong

 Having said that the experiments are still in progress, so feel free to contribute!

-For some reason I currently can't achieve the published results if you find a bug open a PR - just keep in mind the coding style.
+* For some reason the models aren't learning very well so if you find a bug open up a PR! :heart:

-Current results:

-I'll checkin the fully-trained models as soon as I have them
+* If you decide to train the DQN using this repo on some other Atari game I'll gladly check-in your model!

+### Current results - Breakout

+### Current results - Pong

+todo

 ## Setup